brisvag/gibberify/README.md

 #### Sillable pool

-You can use the pre-generated syllable pool present in the repo, or you can generate a new one using your preferred languages by running:
+You can use the pre-generated syllable pool present in the repo, or you can generate a new one using your preferred languages by changing the language list in `syllable_pools.py` and running it.

-Either way, you can find the code for syllable pool generation in `syllable_pools.py`.

 Syllables are generated (and later matched) using Italian hyphenation rules for a few reasons:
 - they generate reasonable outcome, in contrast to English (`wardrobe` and `nightstand` contain only one syllable?
 For real?)